DataKind-BLR/covid19bharat_frontend/README.md

 pandemic up until October, 2021.
 Their herculean efforts made an enormous difference, and are the foundation for this site.

-The amazing volunteers at covid19india.org have retired, but have also generously allowed us to fork their website and pipeline code.
+The volunteers at covid19india.org have retired, but have also generously allowed us to fork their website and pipeline code.
 This is our attempt to carry forward their legacy, but there is no official connection or endorsement.

 <a href='https://www.datakind.org/chapters/datakind-blr'
-target='_blank'>DataKind Bangalore</a> is leading the volunteer
+target='_blank'>DataKind Bangalore</a> is leading this
-effort, with additional support from <a href='https://www.devdatalab.org' target='_blank'>Development Data Lab</a>.
+effort, coordinating many dedicated volunteers, with additional support from <a href='https://www.devdatalab.org' target='_blank'>Development Data Lab</a>.

 ## Setup

+To run a local copy of this website, clone the repo, `cd` into it, and:

 ```
 yarn install && yarn start